geogory-tib/geocalc/README.md

 ---
 Building
-The only depedency this program requires is golang as it's written in go
-So simply type "go build" this will output a binary called "geocalc" but use the -o flag to name it whatever
+The only depedency this program requires is golang as it's written in go and only uses the stdlib So simply type "go build" this will output a binary called "geocalc" but use the -o flag to name it whatever
+---
+Future Goals
+1. Clean up some of the code because it looks like crap
+2. Add floating points and exponents
+3. Sqaure roots maybe?